Skip to main content

 How much should we contribute annually to retirement savings, 401(k)s and/or IRAs?

-Some say 15 percent of your pre-tax income is a good rule of thumb.
-It all depends on your current age, the age you hope to retire, your cost of living, and more.
-This is where a financial professional can be really helpful, so consider finding someone to help you plan for the future.
+Some say 15% of your pre-tax income is a good rule of thumb.
+It all depends on your current age, the age you hope to retire, the cost of of living and more.

-If you’re young, it might be hard to imagine not working for a living.
-But that day is sure to come, and you and your loved one will want to be ready for it.
-So talk about your hopes and dreams that are just around the corner, as well as far down the road.
+If you're young, it might be hard to imagine not working someday, but that day will come, and you’ll want to be ready.
+Talk about your hopes and dreams that are just around the corner, as well as far down the road.

 Goals can change, so keep the discussion going